libalis/upm/README.md

 # upm - Universal Package Manager
 ## Features
 - Uniform commands for pacman, apt, dnf and zypper
+- [ ] Support for Flatpak, Snappy and AppImage
 - Very user-friendly to install and use
 - Expandable and customisable
 - Hardly any dependencies
+- [ ] Auto install and update

 ## Tech
 - [GNU bash 5](https://www.gnu.org/software/bash/)